brianadams2337/containerstore-demo/.changeset/fuzzy-waves-retire.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[Translations\]** Established new guidelines for managing translations to improve consistency.
-Following this, a full update was performed across all translation resource files to ensure compliance with the new structure and rules.
+**\[Translations\]** We've performed a comprehensive overhaul of all translation files to align them with a newly introduced i18n guideline.
+This change ensures a consistent structure and adherence to best practices across all languages.